Why Study MBA in Australia

 SOP (Statement of Purpose)

-Firstly, submit an application to the University with all the required documents.
+To begin, submit an application to the University with all essential documentation.

-After one week of submitting an application, the University will send students an email acknowledgement that includes the student's JOINid/UTORid, their University of Toronto applicant number, and full information about the next steps in the application process.
+After one week, the University will send students an email acknowledging their application, including their JOINid/UTORid, University of Toronto applicant number, and detailed information about the next steps in the application process.

 The University first verifies if the students have met the general admission criteria, and then they check whether the students have met the course-specific requirements.

-Students will receive a decision from all of the University's faculties that they student have selected.
-Those who are not admitted to their selected program may be considered for alternate programs and campuses.
-Admission decisions are released starting in the new year and through to late May.
+Students will receive a decision from the concerned faculty of the university that they have been selected for that particular program.
+Those not admitted to their selected program may be considered for alternate programs and campuses.

 Generally, all the admission decisions are final.
 While in some circumstances, a decision may be reviewed for procedural fairness and lawfulness.